 - Improve your digestion because poorly digested food will encourage gut bacteria to grow and ferment, creating gas and bloating which increases abdominal pressure.
 There are many aspects to ensuring digestion is working well.

-- Start at the top by chewing your food properly and eating mindfully (by which I mean being really “present” when you eat so you can taste and enjoy every mouthful rather than being distracted by other things).
+- Start at the very beginning of the digestive process by chewing your food properly and eating mindfully (by which I mean being really “present” when you eat so you can taste and enjoy every mouthful rather than being distracted by other things).
 This sets up your digestive system so that it can work efficiently.

-- Take targeted digestive supplements get advice from an expert trained in the use of such supplements before trying this as some can make matters worse.
+- Take targeted digestive supplements: get advice from an expert trained in the use of such supplements, such as one of our gutologists in the Gutology clinic before trying this, as some can make matters worse.
+If you have gastritis for example, you should not use products that increase acidity before healing the gut and finding the root cause of the gastritis.

-Reduce stress when we are stressed the body puts digestion in the back seat, and instead prepares the body for fight or flight (there is no point digesting your food efficiently if you fail to escape the lion that is chasing you!).
-Try some deep breathing and calming exercises before you start your meal.
+- Reduce stress: when we are stressed, the body puts digestion in the back seat, and instead prepares the body for fight or flight (there is no point digesting your food efficiently if you fail to escape the lion that is chasing you!).
+Try some deep breathing and calming exercises before you start your meal to bring your body into a state ready to digest food.

 If you need immediate relief from heartburn, try sitting or standing very straight, stretching your head upwards as if you want the top of your head to touch the ceiling.
 Because of the way the oesophagus is constructed, this stretching will help tighten the opening preventing reflux.13